trilogy-group/cloudfixLinter-demo-cloudformation/README.md

 ## Steps to add cloudfix-linter in your $PATH env variable
  ### On MacOS
-  - For Setting the path to cloudfix-linter binary in a single terminal -
+  - For Setting the path to cloudfix-linter binary in your current terminal only -
     - run `export PATH=$PATH:~/.cloudfix-linter/bin/`
   - For setting path to cloudfix-linter binary across your system -
     - run `sudo nano /etc/paths`